Thanks to modern medicine, people’s life expectancy has never been higher.

 This includes beef, pork, lamb, chicken and various other animals.

-Humans are omnivores.
-We have been eating meat for hundreds of thousands (if not millions) of years.
+Humans are omnivores and have been eating both plants and meat for hundreds of thousands (if not millions) of years.

-The problem today is that meat isn't like it used to be.
-It is often harvested from animals that ate grains and were pumped full of hormones and antibiotics to make them grow faster.
+The problem is that today’s meat isn't like it used to be.
+It’s often harvested from animals that ate grains and were pumped full of hormones and antibiotics to make them grow faster (1).